OAHS April Students of the Month

 Students of the Month are chosen based on criteria including demonstrating an effort and desire to learn; involvement in school and classroom activities; respect for all school policies and personnel; concern for the school community and friendliness and support for other students.
-The following Students of the Month for October were named after being nominated by members of the world language, English as a Second Language and family & consumer sciences departments.
+The following Students of the Month for April were named after being nominated by members of the math department.

 Oxford Area High School recently named its Students of the Month for April.
 Seated from left are sophomores Alexa McCormick and Emily McShane and junior Lilia Quinn.
 Standing from left are junior Nadia Bakalez, sophomore Megan Marchiani, freshman KaLeigh Cruz, juniors Estevan Bedolla-Lara and Saul Torres and sophomore Shelby Deutsch.
 Sophomore Holden Medina is not pictured.

 KaLeigh Cruz, freshman: Nominating teacher George Hildebran said, “If there was ever a book written about how to be perfect student, it would be a biography of KaLeigh Cruz.
 She is a fantastic student who other students would be wise to emulate.